Code-Institute-Submissions/Milestone-Project-Third-Age-Total-War/README.md

 It also has a logo that returns to the home page.
 2. Hero Gif
 The hero GIF at the start is the in game version of the Charge of the Rohirrim one of the iconic scenes of the movie and right away will grab fans.
-The overlay will also describe the mod in more detail for those not sure what it is.
+The overlay will also describe the mod in more detail for those not sure what it is when they mouse over it.
 3. Modal
 The modal will provide information and links to both download pages for the parent game and mod.
 4. Gallery